Location: Building 760, Room 1E01 - 08

 Location: Building 760, First Floor, across from the Family Health Clinic

-About us: The Pediatric Clinic is designed to meet the primary care needs of the pediatric population from newborn through adolescence.
+About us: Walk-in services include: wart treatments; testosterone injections; and sore throats.
+The Pediatric Clinic is designed to meet the primary care needs of the pediatric population from newborn through adolescence.
 We provide routine, well-child and preventative care, acute symptomatic treatment, and management of some chronic diseases.
 Any patient requiring specialty, urgent or emergent care not provided in this setting will be sent to a network facility.

 About us: We provide physical rehabilitation evaluation and care to active duty personnel.
 Patients can be seen for the following: musculoskeletal evaluation of acute and chronic injuries; orthopedic rehabilitation, pre-operative and post-operative; injury prevention; athletic injuries; muscle testing and rehabilitation training; specialized muscle strengthening; postural correction; range of motion exercises; mobilization, spine and extremity joints; modalities including cervical and lumbar traction; transcutaneous electrical nerve stimulation; ultrasound; iontophoresis; electrical stimulation; hot and cold packs; and acute or chronic pain management.